Panzerschrek/U-00DC-Sprache/Build system.md

 Using such tools isn't easy and they are not designed to be used with Ü.
 So, it would be better to have a special tool for building Ü projects.

-This document describes this tool - what should it do and how.
+This document roughly describes this tool - what should it do and how.

 ### Approach